virgo-project/virgo/README.md

-of open mindedness and dialog, of cooperation, if we truly commit to our core values, if we organize these ecommunities to be decentralized and autonomous yet connected,
+of open mindedness and dialog, of cooperation, if we truly commit to our core values, if we organize these communities to be decentralized and autonomous yet connected,

 Then from the votes of the people, with our hands and feet lead by our reason,